Bitch (Meredith Brooks song)

-"Bitch" (also known by its censored title "Nothing In Between" and later as "Bitch (Nothing In Between)") is a song by American singer-songwriter Meredith Brooks and co-written with Shelly Peiken.
-The song was released to American radio in March 1997 as the lead single from Brooks' second album, Blurring the Edges (1997), and was issued as a commercial single on May 20, 1997.
+"Bitch", also known as "Bitch (Nothing in Between)", is a song by American singer-songwriter Meredith Brooks and co-written with Shelly Peiken.
+It was released in March 1997 by Capitol Records as the lead single from Brooks' second album, Blurring the Edges (1997).
 The song was produced by punk notable Geza X.

 In the United States, the song steadily rose on the Billboard Hot 100, eventually peaking at number two for four weeks.
 The song also peaked at number two in Australia and Canada and reached number six in the United Kingdom.
 In Australasia, at the APRA Music Awards of 1998, it won the award for Most Performed Foreign Work.
 The song ranked at number 79 on VH1's "100 Greatest Songs of the '90s", and was nominated for Best Female Rock Vocal Performance and Best Rock Song at the 40th Annual Grammy Awards.

 Writing and inspiration

 "Bitch" was written by Brooks and Shelly Peiken.
 The song originated from feelings of frustration that Peiken felt in regards to her stalling music career.
 These feelings of frustration inspired the song's opening lyrics—"I hate the world today"—which resulted in Peiken conceptualizing a song titled "Bitch".
 Peiken reached out to Brooks to collaborate on the song, commenting: "[Brooks] had a lot of spunk, and I knew she could relate to this idea."
 Brooks claimed that she was additionally inspired to write the song after reading the writings of psychiatrist Carl Jung.
 The song was written in a single day in a spare bedroom of Peiken's home in Laurel Canyon, Los Angeles.
 In an interview with Billboard, Brooks described the song as being about self-acceptance, referring to the word "bitch" as a term of endearment.
 Brooks intended to reclaim the word, removing the pejorative connotations surrounding it.
 She further explained the meaning of the song:

-I'm not "an angry young girl" - or whatever the phrase of the moment is - but I'm human.
+I'm not "an angry young girl"—or whatever the phrase of the moment is—but I'm human.
 It's not to excuse ranting and raving, but I don't think there's anything wrong with having "a mood".
 I don't think we all need to keep the mask on all the time.

 Capitol Records was initially hesitant to release "Bitch" as the lead single from Blurring the Edges (1997) due to the song's explicit lyrical content.
 The label's vice president of artists and repertoire, Perry Watts-Russell, and producer Geza X both expressed their concerns about the song's lyrics potentially having a negative impact on its commercial performance.
 Peiken explained that the record label considered censoring the song, although she and Brooks convinced the label to release the song to airplay with the lyrics intact.
 Following the release and subsequent success of the song, Brooks commented that she believed "Bitch" achieved its intended purpose of being a "celebration of Everywoman's multiple psyches."